lsu-ddem/pathways-site/content/3_Audio/1_Sampler/1_Lesson_1/index.md

 We can then customize the button by modifying some of its properties.
 **button1.position(x, y)** determines the button location.

 **button1.mousePressed()** calls a function that we define below.
 Inside of this function put any code that you want to run when you click the button.
-In the embedded example below, we made three new fuctions: play1, play2, and play3.
+In the embedded example below, we made three new functions: play1, play2, and play3.
 Inside of each, we have our **multiplayer.get("samplename").start()** function that causes the Tone.Players object to grab and play the corresponding sound file:

 {{% codepen 500 OEoZyQ %}}